3 mins read

 The Impact of Financial Stress on Mental Health

-It's no secret that financial stress can negatively affect mental health.
-According to a study by the National Institute of Mental Health, people under financial pressure are more likely to suffer from depression and anxiety.
-In addition, people who are in debt or struggling financially are more likely to experience insomnia, headaches, and other physical symptoms.
+It's no secret that financial stressors can negatively affect mental health, cause psychological distress, and impact overall health.
+According to a National Institute of Mental Health study, people under financial stress and depression are likelier to suffer from depression and mental health conditions.
+In addition, people in debt or struggling with financial insecurity are more likely to experience insomnia, headaches, and other money-related stress symptoms.

-In a survey by the American Psychological Association, 72% of adults reported feeling stressed about money at least some of the time.
-Of those, 22% said they felt extreme stress about their finances.
-Furthermore, the same survey found that financial pressure was linked to poorer physical health, as well as poorer mental health.
+In a survey by the American Psychological Association, 72% of adults reported feeling stressed about debt and mental health at least some of the time.
+Of those, 22% said they felt extreme financial strain about their money worries.
+Furthermore, the same survey by another mental health professional found that financial pressure was linked to poorer physical and mental health.

 Managing Financial Stress

 Given financial stress's impact on mental and physical health, it's essential to take steps to manage it.
+Otherwise, money worries cause long-term financial anxiety and depression.
 Here are a few tips for doing so:

 1. Identify the source of your stress.